Climate change and CX: How can you help customers with their eco-anxiety?by

 “The issue of organisations respecting consumer’s concerns about the environmental impact of the brand in question, and then reflecting those concerns in the progressive actions the company takes, is one that’s becoming more important by the day,” says Sean Pillot de Chenecey, the author of Influencers & Revolutionaries: How innovative trailblazers, trends & catalysts are transforming business.

 “Customer service professionals have a crucial part to play in their ‘brand ambassador’ roles.
-In 2020, consumers require - indeed demand - clear answers regarding the reality of an organisation’s environmental impact, and this corporate transparency needs to be evidenced; with regards to their manufacturing and supply chain activity but also through clear customer communications.”
+Consumers require - indeed demand - clear answers regarding the reality of an organisation’s environmental impact, and this corporate transparency needs to be evidenced; with regards to their manufacturing and supply chain activity but also through clear customer communications.”

 Customer service professionals have a crucial part to play...consumers require - indeed demand - clear answers regarding the reality of an organisation’s environmental impact.